 Featuring Donald Byrd, Shellie Shulkin, and Aaron Moore

-The Reading is FREE and donations will be accepted at the door for our Capital Campaign!
+The Reading is a benefit for our NEW SPACE at 517 Maynard Ave S. Donations will be accepted at the door for our Capital Campaign!

 We are anxious.
 We cant stop thinking about saving people.
 The Chairs hilariously and mockingly reflects what we do in that anxious attempt to beautify apparent futility with enriching hope.
 Standing in the rubble of WWII and staring at the Cold War, Ionesco shared our anxiety.
 He also knew that the need to save is both global and immediate when the only tool you have to give hope is by physical activation of imagination and empathy - by theatre.

 What a wonderful cast to explore this with.
 Seattle legends Shellie Shulkin and Donald Byrd are both noted for their bravery and personal investment in their well-known artistic work, and Aaron is an enkindling emerging artist and recent Freehold student.